L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

 {\bf A2.
-Table of irreducible components.} The below table A2.2 gives us conjectural properties of irreducible components of $X(m,i)$.
-It generalizes the corresponding tables of [GL], 9.7.7, 9.7.8, 9.7.10.
-The weight of the forest is not given, because for all entries of the table, except the entries $C_{618a}$, $C_{618b}$, this weight is unique up to the action of $\g G(F)\rtimes\Aut(F)$.
-Within the limit of the table, all irreducible components are defined over $\n Q$, except the same entries $C_{618a}$, $C_{618b}$.
-They are defined over $\n Q[\sqrt{-1}]$ and they are conjugate over $\n Q$.
+Table of irreducible components.} The below table A2.2 gives us conjectural properties of irreducible components of $X(m,i)$ for $i\le6$.
+It generalizes the corresponding tables of [GL16], 9.7.7, 9.7.8, 9.7.10.
+The first column of the table contains the designation of a component $C_{ij\g k}(m)$ (notation $m$ is omitted).
+The second column contains the value of $j$, the third column contains the degree of this component as a function of $m$.
+The 4-th -- 6-th columns contain, respectively, the multiplicity, partition of the Jordan form, and the forest of the component (they do not depend on $m$).
+The weight of the forest is not given, except the components $C_{618a}(m)$, $C_{618b}(m)$, because for all other entries of the table this weight is unique up to the action of $\g G(F)\rtimes\Aut(F)$.
+Within the limit of the table, all irreducible components are defined over $\n Q$, except the same components $C_{618a}(m)$, $C_{618b}(m)$.
+They are defined over $\n Q(\sqrt{-1})$ and they are conjugate over $\n Q$.

+Hence, in order to get information on $X(m,i)$, $i\le6$, we should consider lines corresponding to this value of $i$ (see the first column).
+If $m\ge2i$ we consider all these lines, if $m<2i$ we consider lines corresponding to $j=1, \dots, m-i$ (see the second column).
+Any line of this set is in 1 -- 1 correspondence with irreducible components of $X(m,i)$, and the 3-rd -- 6-th columns give us invariants of this component.
+See also Example 2.5.2.